maxammann/blog/content/posts/2021-04-12-distinction-tls-fuzzing-approaches.md

 println!("{:?}", decoded_message);
 ```

-The above mentioned approaches all go in the direction of a model guided Fuzzer.
+The above mentioned approaches all go in the direction of a model guided fuzzer.
 They are able to create and serialize messages, inject messages or leave them out and fill fields of message with arbitrary values.
 This is a very good start.
 What is missing here though is that no tool has a proper algorithm to generate deviant or happy traces and give feedback on them.
 They are very manual in the sense that they are not fuzzing tools but testing frameworks.

 <!--